sysbiolux/rFASTCORMICS/README.md

 		- frma
 		- corresponding BARCODE vectors
 			- hugene.1.0.st.v1frmavecs or hgu133afrmavecs or hgu133plus2frmavecs or hgu133a2frmavecs

+For R, the [example script](https://github.com/sysbiolux/rFASTCORMICS/blob/master/FASTCORMICS%20for%20microarray%20data/Barcode%20for%20FASTCORMICS.R) will automatically download and install the required packages.

 DATA (provided in the [exampleData folder](https://github.com/sysbiolux/rFASTCORMICS/tree/master/rFASTCORMICS%20for%20RNA-seq%20data/exampleData)